 Once the possibilities of GTA 5 have been exhausted - or you're just more of a multiplayer person - there is a whole other side of this world to explore.
 Stepping over to GTA Online, you get to create your own character and hop into a pseudo-MMO that takes place in the same map, but with completely different activities and features, which have been expanded with several DLC packs over the years, big and small.
 Though fundamentally the same in broad strokes, there are several key differences between the two modes that change how you approach them as a player.
 We're going to take a look at everything both have to offer.

-On March 22, 2022 alongside the release of the Expanded & Enhanced port, GTA Online will undergo what just may be the most significant transformation and change in its history - it will go standalone.
+On March 15, 2022 alongside the release of the Expanded & Enhanced port, GTA Online underwent what just may be the most significant transformation and change in its history - going standalone.
 Unshackled from the main, singleplayer experience, Online will live an independent life as a dedicated multiplayer game.
 Between this and its ever increasing popularity even after all this years, it is reasonable to assume that going standalone is a deliberate move to ensure that Online will outlive GTA 5, and will continue to be supported even once the franchise moves on - provided it'll still have the playerbase to warrant it.
 As things now stand, it definitely will.

 GTA 5 and Online can be a lot to process for new players.
 The developers, Rockstar Games, did a good job of easing you into new features and providing tutorials, but it can still be rather intimidating.
 To get a better idea of the characters you'll be controlling - since there are three of them - you can check out our guide on Franklin, Michael and Trevor.
 Get familiar with them, because you'll be spending a lot of time together!
 After you have completed the prologue in the game, you'll be transported from chilly North Yankton to Los Santos and Blaine County, the huge open world the rest of the game takes place in.
 Since the map is massive, it's best to keep our interactive map handy so you never get lost.